GSA/idmanagement.gov/_implement/scl-ssh.md

 ### SSH Using WinSCP and Pageant

 WinSCP is an open-source, secure copy protocol (SCP) and secure file transfer protocol (SFTP) client.
-Pageant is an SSH authentication agent that uses Microsoft's CAPI.
+Pageant is an authentication agent that can also integrate with Microsoft's CAPI.

 {% include alert-info.html heading="Pageant Install" content="Pageant is included in the **WinSCP installation package**; however, the included version does not contain appropriate plug-ins for CAPI.
 You will want to download the latest release of PuTTY-CAC to ensure appropriate integration.
 See [PuTTY-CAC Releases](https://github.com/NoMoreFood/putty-cac/releases){:target=\"_blank\"}{:rel=\"noopener noreferrer\"}{:class=\"usa-link usa-link--external\"}." %}